Sexual Crimes in Phoenix Definition Page

-It may be helpful for you to review the following statutes in order to gain a better understanding of how Arizona defines and classifies sexual crimes.
-This definition chart is not meant to be a substitute for consulting a defense attorney if you are facing any kind of sexual crime charge in Arizona.
-Therefore, if you find yourself arrested for a sexual crime in Arizona, you should immediately seek out a competent, aggressive defense attorney to fight for your rights…
+It may be helpful for you to review the following statutes in order to gain a better understanding of how Phoenix defines and classifies sexual crimes.
+This definition chart is not meant to be a substitute for consulting a defense attorney if you are facing any kind of sexual crime charge in Phoenix.
+Therefore, if you find yourself arrested for a sexual crime in Phoenix, you should immediately seek out a competent, aggressive defense attorney to fight for your rights…

 - In this chapter, unless the context otherwise requires: